CodisTech/InventoryTrackerPublic/docs/DOCKER.md

-# Docker Deployment Guide for CODIS
+# Docker Deployment Guide

-This guide explains how to deploy the CODIS Inventory Management System using Docker and Docker Compose.
+This guide explains how to deploy the Inventory Management System using Docker and Docker Compose.

 ## Prerequisites